Planning a visit to Carcassonne France? Here’s my guide to the top attractions and best things to do in the UNESCO-listed marvel.

 Did I really want to risk squelching my equanimity?
 Be subjected to tacky souvenir shops and massive crowds in choked alleys?
-And, even worse, be forced to wait in long lines?
-Ooh la la ...
+And, even worse, be forced to wait in interminably long lines?

 Plus, as most travelers do, I wondered if I would have that chance again.
 With few exceptions, I don’t tend to be a recidivist when seeking my geographical cures.
 It was now or very possibly never.

-So, with my "ami de longue date" and rental car dubbed Enguerrand, I ventured forth from Toulouse for a day trip, hopeful for medieval marvel, but with some niggling anxiety about a possible medieval siege.
+So with my rental car dubbed Enguerrand, I ventured forth from Toulouse for a day trip, hopeful for medieval marvel, but with some niggling anxiety about a possible medieval siege.

 The sign below greeted us as we parked our car outside the walled city.
-I admit, it made us feel a tad guilty about our purist fear of tourists.
+I admit, it made me feel a tad guilty about my purist fear of tourists.

 The first site of medieval Carcassonne literally takes your breath away (and I mean that in the correct sense of “literally”).